author-image

 • Maintenance mode: Configuration changes that require executing maintenance mode are denoted by a yellow caution symbol.
 If this icon appears on any of the configuration parameters or profiles selected, the plug-in will ask to proceed with setting the host on maintenance mode.
 This will fail if the host has running VMs that need to be shut down manually.

-• Apply configuration: This page shows the status of configuration changes and the results of the operations.
+• Apply configuration: This page shows the status of configuration changes and the operations results.
 For a single device, it only shows the configuration results.
 For multi-device operation, it shows the result per device.

 • Summary: Summary of this operation.
 It also provides shortcuts to access the Recipes or Monitoring page.